 We have both always loved animals, growing up with a variety of family pets, but it wasn’t until a few years ago that we truly got to experience the joys of having a dog in our lives together.
 We’ve had cats for many years, as our professional lives meant we couldn’t take on the responsibility of a dog.

-We got our first cats, brother Albert and Arthur, nearly 11 years ago when we lived in the UK.
-After a few years we moved to mainland Europe and the boys came with us.
+We got our first cats, brother Albert and Arthur, in 2006 when we still lived in the UK.
+In 2009 we moved to mainland Europe and the boys came with us.
 This was the best thing that we could have done for them as the quiet rural area we lived in meant they could safely explore the country side and do what cats do best.
 A few years later we found Lexie as a 3 month old kitten outside the office in the middle of nowhere.
 We suspect that she had been abandoned.
 We took her in and nursed her back to good health and gave her the option to go her own way.
-By that time she had already figured out it wasn’t that bad to live with humans and she’s been with us now for 6 years.
+By that time she had already figured out it wasn’t that bad to live with humans and she’s been with us ever since.

 In 2011 we were given the opportunity to take a Labrador pup from friends.
-We were then in a position to look after a dog, so we agreed, and a few weeks later the pup travelled from Wales and Ffion (Sian of Lux) joined our family.
+As we were then in a position to look after a dog we agreed, and a few weeks later the pup traveled from Wales and Ffion (Sian of Lux) joined our family.
 Little did we know what we were in for, but she brightened up our lives with her always happy attitude.
 We learnt a lot from her and she opened up our world to this unbelievable breed of dog.
 Sadly, her time with us was only too short.
 At 1 year old she was diagnosed with a heart defect and although she led a practically normal and very happy life, her heart gave in at the age of 3 and half and she peacefully passed away in the night.
 Our world was shattered and left empty.
-In her short time she touched the lives of many and brought happiness wherever she went and to whomever she met.
+In her short time she touched the lives of many and brought happiness wherever she went and to whomever she met and enriched our lives in ways that only dog owners can relate to.

-After a short while we both knew that living without a dog was not what we wanted, but we also didn’t want to just replace Ffion.
+It didn’t take long for us to realise that living without a dog was not an option, but we also didn’t want to just replace Ffion.
 And so our search began for another Labrador puppy girl.

 After an extensive search, we met Dagmar Eck from the Labradore vom Storkenbusch kennel.
-As luck would have it, her Tess had just mated and with a bit of luck would expect a litter in a about 6 weeks.
+As luck would have it, her Tess had just mated and was expecting a litter in about 6 weeks.
 It was very important for us to meet the mother dog, as it was something we didn’t get to do with Ffion.
 What is there not to like about Tess?
 Such a beautiful creature, both physically and in character.
 Equally as charismatic are Dagmar’s other dogs Amy and Paula.
 We left feeling excited, hopeful, but also thoroughly vetted by Dagmar – a quality we appreciated and consider to be important in a responsible breeder.
 Above all, before considering us, Dagmar needed to be assured that we could provide for the pup in a way which suits the breed.
 So now we waited for our little girl.

-A little girl it wasn’t to be.
+A little girl wasn’t to be though.
 Tess gave birth to a healthy litter of 8 pups, 6 dogs and 2 bitches on 30th June 2015.
-Dagmar could only offer us a boy, but we needed no time to think.
+Dagmar could only offer us a boy.
 A boy would likely be bigger, stronger and maybe a little more of a handful, but we felt comfortable that things would work out.

 8 weeks later Riley, or Dutch Scooter vom Storkenbusch, joined our family.